troikas/create_db_sqlit3_knex/README.md

-## Create sqlite3 databse with knex.js
+## Create sqlite3 database with knex.js

 Use node, express, knex and sqlite3 to create api.